In-car User interfaces: who does it better?

 Defining user experience inside cars

 According to Raureif GmbH, User Experience is everything related to on-screen GUI (Graphic User Interfaces) in cars.
-The on-screen user experience in the latest car models could be separated into these categories:
+The on-screen user experience in the latest car models could be divided into these categories:

 - Entertainment and communication: The UI related with UI for music, telephone, messaging, web, third-party apps.
 These features are accessed mostly through the display located in the center console…

-- Everything else, such as climate control, general settings and other car’s setting.
+- Everything else, such as climate control, general settings and other car settings.

 Car Play is already working

 Car Play is a product made by Apple, which is a streamlined way to connect an iPhone to your car’s infotainment system, letting you access smartphone functions like music, messaging, calls, navigation, etc. The user interface has been designed in order to simplify the user experience, the dimensions of icons and buttons has been increased in order to make the navigation easier through the UI.
 If you are an iPhone user, in this system you’ll find less applications in order to prevent any kind of distractions and car crashes.

 To sum up, CarPlay is a smart and secure way to use your phone while driving.